 Investment properties are those that are used solely to earn rentals and/or for capital appreciation.
-The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods.
+The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.

 Investment properties are measured initially at cost and subsequently at fair value, being the price that would be received to sell such an asset in an orderly transaction between market participants at the measurement date.
 As a non-financial asset, investment properties are measured at highest and best use.
 Properties are not depreciated but are revalued annually according to market conditions at the year-end.
-Valuations are in accordance with the Statements of Asset Valuation Principles and Guidance Notes issued by the Royal Institution of Chartered Surveyors (RICS).
+Valuations are in accordance with the professional standards of the Royal Institution of Chartered Surveyors: RICS Valuation - Global Standards.
 Gains and losses on revaluation and on disposal are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.